ipfs/helia/README.md

 The core of IPFS is the [Files API](https://github.com/ipfs/js-ipfs/blob/master/docs/core-api/FILES.md), which will likewise be implemented in Helia.
 For more info about Helia, please see the [Roadmap](https://github.com/ipfs/helia/issues/5) and the [Manifesto](MANIFESTO.md).

+We are also sharing about the progress so far, and discussing how you can get involved, at [Helia Demo Day](https://lu.ma/helia) every couple weeks.
+We'd love to see you there!

 ## Table of Contents <!-- omit in toc -->

 - [Name](#name)